 I think the Movie studio was one called Allied Artists.

-The relationship between Snowfire the 1958 feature film and a television pilot for a potential series is bizarre, to say the least.
-A television version appears to have been attached to two networks for use during the 1957-1958 season neither actually picked up the series.
-The movie, despite minor cult popularity, has never been commercially released on VHS or DVD.
+The relationship between Snowfire the 1958 feature film and a television pilot for a potential series is a bit confusion.
+In short, television version of the film appears to have been attached to two networks for use during the 1957-1958 season, but neither actually made it to the air.

 On March 26th, 1956 Edwin Schallert wrote in The Los Angeles Times that brothers Stuart and Dorrell McGowan would be directing a film called Snowfire at the Talley Ranch in Hidden Valley, with Don Megowan set to star .
 On April 28th, Walter Ames suggested in the same paper that filming had already been finished, writing that the McGowans had “fulfilled a lifetime ambition by writing, producing, casting and completing a picture to their own standards .